Laboratoria/curriculum/topics/javascript/01-basics/02-variables/README.pt-BR.md

 porque `x` foi declarado dentro do laço `if`.

-No seguinte exemplo o console imprime `Olá Ju`, ja que a variável `x` no bloco do `if` se mantem dentro do seu escopo.
+No seguinte exemplo o console imprime `Olá Ju`, ja que a variável `x` no bloco do `if` se mantém dentro do seu escopo.

 ```js
 (function () {